Gilles Bouchard: National team duties

 Bouchard coached for Hockey Canada three times with the under-17 team.
 He was an assistant coach with Canada Red at the 2014 World U-17 Hockey Challenge, an assistant coach with Canada White which won the gold medal at the 2015 World U-17 Hockey Challenge, and was the head coach of Canada Red which won the silver medal at the 2017 World U-17 Hockey Challenge.
 Bouchard was selected to be head coach for the Canada men's national under-18 ice hockey team at the Hlinka Gretzky Cup in 2018.
 He resigned as head coach when hired to coach professional hockey.

 Syracuse Crunch

 On June 26, 2018, Bouchard was announced as an assistant coach to Benoit Groulx on the Syracuse Crunch in the American Hockey League, replacing Jeff Halpern.
 Bouchard was signed to a three-year contract by Tampa Bay Lightning general manager Julien BriseBois in the week following the 2018 NHL Entry Draft.

+Sherbrooke Phoenix

+In July 2023, Bouchard was named head coach of the Sherbrooke Phoenix in the Quebec Major Junior Hockey League (QMJHL).